Madison Rayne: WWE (2018)

-Returns to Impact Wrestling (2018–2022)
+Second return to Impact Wrestling (2018–2022)

 On the November 29 episode of Impact!, Rayne returned as a heel in a three-way match between herself, Laurel Van Ness and K. C. Spinelli in a losing effort.

 Rayne once again returned on the May 17 episode of Impact! on commentary during a knockouts match between Tessa Blanchard and Kiera Hogan.
 After the match, Madison Rayne came down to the ring to save Hogan from the assault by Tessa Blanchard.
 On the May 31 episode of Impact!, she defeated Blanchard.
 At Slammiversary XVI, she unsuccessfully challenged Su Yung for the Impact Knockouts Championship.
 On August 24, 2018, Rayne's profile on Impact's website was moved to the alumni section.

 On March 1, 2019, one day after her release from ROH, Rayne signed a multi-year contract to return to Impact Wrestling.
 In her first match on Impact! since her return, Rayne unsuccessfully challenged Jordynne Grace to become the #1 contender for the Impact Knockouts Championship.
 On the July 17 episode of Impact!, after Rayne lost to Grace in a triple threat match that also involved Hogan, Rayne joined forces with Hogan by attacking Grace, turning heel in the process.

 During 2020, Rayne transitioned into a more active role in commentary along with her husband Josh Mathews, being the first female figure on the commentary on a weekly basis.
 On the Countdown to Hard to Kill pre-show for Hard to Kill (2021), Rayne announced her retirement from the wrestling business.
 She made her final appearance on Hard to Kill proper, presenting the Knockouts Tag Team Championship belts to Kiera Hogan and Tasha Steelz alongside former championship partner Gail Kim.

 On the August 12, 2021, episode of Impact!, Rayne returned to Impact Wrestling, attacking Taylor Wilde during her match against Tenille Dashwood, and aligning with Dashwood after the match.
 In October, Rayne entered a tournament to determine the inaugural Impact Digital Media Champion, where she lost to Chelsea Green in the first round; however, Rayne replaced Dashwood to compete against Jordynne Grace in the final at Bound for Glory, where she lost.
 Rayne wrestled her final match on the August 11, 2022 episode of Impact against Mia Yim, in a losing effort, ending her third tenure with the company.

-All Elite Wrestling (2022–present)
+All Elite Wrestling / Return to ROH (2022–present)

 All Elite Wrestling announced in August 2022 that Rayne had signed as a coach for the promotion's women's division.
 She is also set to compete as a wrestler.
 Rayne made her in-ring debut for the promotion on the August 5 episode of AEW Rampage.
 On August 10 at AEW Quake by the Lake, Rayne was unsuccessful at winning the TBS Championship against Jade Cargill.